 “Treasury of Nursery Rhymes” by Lucy Cousins is a collection of well-known nursery rhymes that come with a beautifully illustrated book.
 When your English improves, you should definitely keep this one for your bookshelf!

 Podcasts are daily, weekly or monthly audio programs that you can subscribe to, either for free or for a small fee.
 Then you download to your computer, phone or tablet.
 Podcasts cover so many different topics and come in so many forms, you are bound to find something that interests you!
 News, sports, analytical programs, interviews, pop culture—podcasts have it all.

 Keep in mind that some podcasts may be above your English level.
 Choose those that are not only interesting, but that you can understand as well.
 Some good resources to find podcasts are:

 One of the most popular podcast programs for English learners is EnglishClass101 by Innovative Language.
-It currently has over 1,400 video and audio lessons to teach you English, in the style of podcasts.
+It has over 1,500 video and audio lessons to teach you English, in the style of podcasts.